Emerald Ash Borer

 Chemical treatments are available to temporarily fend off EAB damage to trees.
 These treatments, which are estimated to cost up to $200 per application for a mature tree, typically provide protection from EAB for up to two years, and must be re-applied biennially.
 While such treatments may be desirable for private owners of ash trees, they are not a realistic option (financially or logistically) for City maintained street trees, as there is no guarantee the treatment will be successful, and many of our ash trees are near the end of their life expectancy.

 Finally, the City will also take advantage of grants when available.
-For example, the City of Wildwood was awarded a Missouri Department of Conservation $10,000 TRIM Grant for the removal of declining Ash trees on several City streets in Fall 2016 and again in Fall 2017.
-The 2016 TRIM grant, which stands for Tree Resource Improvement and Maintenance, covered the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
+For example, the City of Wildwood has been awarded several Missouri Department of Conservation Tree Resource Improvement and Maintenance (TRIM) grants for the removal of declining Ash trees on City streets in 2016, 2017, and 2018.
+The 2016 TRIM grant included the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
 This work was completed in Spring 2017.
-While the 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.
+The 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.
 The 2018 TRIM grant was used to remove and replace 92 Ash trees in the Spring of 2019.

 Unfortunately, the scope and impact of the EAB infestation will be significant, and the resultant loss of ash trees will have a visual impact within many of our neighborhoods and streets over the coming years.
 For the latest information, please check the City of Wildwood website.
 More information about the EAB can be found at the links below: